MicrosoftDocs/Viva/Viva/glint/hierarchy-fundamentals.md

 *Company name > Department > Function > Subfunction*

-Four columns are needed to enter this departmental hierarchy on the Employee Attribute File.
+Four columns are needed to enter this departmental hierarchy on the Employee Attribute File:

 - Departmental Level 1 – Company (ex: Thrive)
 - Departmental Level 2 – Department (ex: IT)